socketio/socket.io-client-swift/README.md

 ##Installation
 Manually (iOS 7+)
 -----------------
-1. Copy the SwiftIO folder into your Xcode project!
+1. Copy the SocketIOClientSwift folder into your Xcode project

 CocoaPods 0.36.0 or later (iOS 8+)
 ------------------